 - You feel some other administrator downloaded your passwords from Chrome and wanted to change.

 If you found that your passwords are compromised with Chrome Safety Check feature or you want to update them on bulk then it’s a good idea you download or export all passwords in Excel or CSV format.
-You can modify the passwords and import back into Chrome with the new passwords.
+You can modify the passwords and import them back into Chrome with the new passwords.